Ask the Experts: Administering Vaccines: General Issues

 Since DTaP and pneumococcal conjugate (PCV) are the vaccines most likely to cause a local reaction, it is prudent to give DTaP and PCV in separate limbs (if possible), so there is no confusion about which vaccine caused the reaction.

 With rare exceptions*, all vaccines can be administered at the same visit.
 There is no upper limit for the number of vaccines that can be administered during one visit.
 ACIP and AAP consistently recommend that all needed vaccines be administered during an office visit.
 Vaccination should not be deferred because multiple vaccines are needed.
 All live vaccines (MMR, varicella, live attenuated influenza, yellow fever, and oral typhoid) can be given at the same visit if indicated.
-If live vaccines are not administered during the same visit, they should be separated by 4 weeks or more.
+If injectable or intranasal live vaccines are not administered during the same visit, they should be separated by 4 weeks or more.

-When giving several injections at a single visit, separate IM vaccines by at least 1 inch in the body of the muscle if possible to reduce the likelihood of local reactions overlapping.
+When giving several injections at a single visit, separate IM vaccines by at least 1 inch in the body of the muscle, if possible, to reduce the likelihood of local reactions overlapping.
 Here are some helpful site maps for different ages so you can record where shots were given:

 For infants and toddlers: www.eziz.org/PDF/IMM-718.pdf